 Best Amenity at International House Hotel

-The property's prime location is the best amenity, hands down.
-The International House Hotel is just two blocks in either direction from the hustle and bustle of the French Quarter and the historic charm of the Central Business District.
+The property's prime location is, without a doubt, its best amenity.
+International House Hotel is just two blocks in either direction from the hustle and bustle of the French Quarter and the historic charm of the Central Business District.

 What's Included at International House Hotel